MJ-builds/Pass-gen-app/README.md

 # Fully Functional & Responsive Password Generator

-I built this with React & Tailwind CSS, as part of a Frontend Mentor challenge.
+I built this app with React & Tailwind CSS, as part of a Frontend Mentor challenge.

 I built it from scratch, and I'm happy with the result - I enjoyed getting stuck into React Context API, and using Tailwind CSS for the first time.